nablanco/product-preview-card/README.md

 - View the optimal layout depending on their device's screen size:
   - Mobile: width = 375px
   - Desktop: width = 1440px
-- See hover and focus states for interactive elements
+- See hover state for the "Add to Cart" button.

 ### Screenshot